Miserlou/Zappa/README.md

     $ zappa tail production

+By default, this will show all log items.
+You can use the argument `--http` to filter for HTTP requests, which will be in the common log format.

 #### Remote Function Invocation

 You can execute any function in your application directly at any time by using the `invoke` command.